tremor-rs/tremor-www/static/language/prolog/BinOp.md

 The `BinOp` rule is a [LALRPOP](http://lalrpop.github.io/lalrpop/) convenience that allows defining a [macro rule](http://lalrpop.github.io/lalrpop/tutorial/006_macros.html) template for a common sub rule sequence.

-The `BinOp` macro rule definition in tremor DSLs allows binary operations to be defined tersely
+The `BinOp` macro rule definition in Tremor DSLs allows binary operations to be defined tersely.

 |Argument|Description|
 |---|---|